-Whether you are applying for a job or are now an employee, your employer must provide you with reasonable accommodations if you are a qualified individual with a disability and your employer is covered under the ADA.
-A reasonable accommodation is defined as a modification or adjustment to your job or work environment that allows you to perform your job functions and provides you with equal employment opportunities.22
+With few exceptions, your employer must provide you with reasonable accommodations if you are a qualified individual with a disability and your employer is covered under the ADA whether you are applying for a job or are currently an employee.
+A reasonable accommodation is defined as a modification or adjustment to your job or work environment that allows you to perform your job functions and provides you with equal employment opportunities.20

-What Are Some Common Accommodations for Individuals with Migraines?
+What Are Some Common Accommodations for Individuals with Migraine Disease?

-If you have migraines, there are a number of ways that your employer can make workplace accommodations for you.
-These include:23
+If you have migraine disease, there are a number of ways that your employer can make workplace accommodations for you.
+These include:

-- Allowing you to move to a private area of the office where you can adjust the office lighting - Minimizing your exposure to office noise by moving you to a quiet part of the office - Providing you with a place to retreat to when you are having a migraine - Allowing teleworking or flexible schedules - Adding filters to fluorescent lights - Providing anti-glare filters for computer monitors - Providing an environmental sound machine or noise cancelling headsets - Providing air purification systems - Encouraging employees to voluntarily refrain from wearing fragrances or implementing a fragrance-free policy at the office of accommodations for migraines do not cost anything.
+- Allowing you to move to a private area of the office where you can adjust the office lighting; - Minimizing your exposure to office noise by moving you to a quiet part of the office; - Providing you with a place to retreat to when you are having a migraine attack; - Allowing teleworking or flexible schedules; - Adding filters to fluorescent lights; - Providing anti-glare filters for computer monitors; - Providing an environmental sound machine or noise cancelling headsets; - Providing air purification systems; and - Encouraging employees to voluntarily refrain from wearing fragrances or implementing a fragrance-free policy at the office.21 of accommodations for migraine disease do not cost anything.
+The remaining changes typically cost